 - Put the levain over to the top of the dough.
 Mix it thoroughly.

-- When you have mixed the dough, it’s time to build some gluten in the dough using some stretch and folds.
+- When you have mixed the dough, it's time to build some gluten in it using some stretch and folds.

 - Turn the bowl about 1/8 and repeat about 30 times.

 - Spread the salt over the dough and pour 100 grams of water over and mix it into the dough.

 - Let the dough rest for 30 minutes, then we will be doing five stretch and folds every half hour.